MaheelLLC/odin-recipes/README.md

 # odin-recipes
-Project: Recipes for the Odin Project
+Project: Recipes for The Odin Project